gravypower/dd/ADDON_UPDATES.md

 ### For Custom MQTT Brokers

-Only add the `mqtt` section if you want to use a custom broker instead of the Home Assistant MQTT integration:
+Only add the `mqtt` section if you want to use a custom broker instead of the Home Assistant MQTT integration.

+**Note:** The `mqtt` section is not in the schema validation (to keep it optional), so you can add it manually:

 ```yaml
 code: "your-code"